sftpplus/sftpplus-docs/doc_source/configuration/event-handlers.rst

     Set it to `parent` to create the parent directory of the destination file.

-    Set it to `Disable` to not have the destination automatically created and fail when destination does not exist.
+    Leave it empty to not have the destination automatically created and fail when destination does not exist.